Graph minors, Ehrhart theory, and a monotonicity property: Introduction

+The last assumption on $e$ can be rephrased in purely graph-theoretical terms, too, but not in a particularly appealing way.
+There is, however, a simple sufficient condition of equality, see Proposition \ref{prop:elegseges}, stating that for any cycle containing $e$, there are at least as many edges along it that point in the opposite cyclic direction to $e$ as there are edges pointing in the same direction.

+In addition to the above, we characterize digraphs whose extended root polytopes have the so called Gorenstein property, and point out that in the Gorenstein case, our results fit nicely with the existing literature of Gorenstein polytopes.
+In particular, `special simplices' have a nice combinatorial interpretation in our context, and through Proposition \ref{prop:equality_in_D/e}, Theorem \ref{thm:Gorenstein_special_projection_root_polytope} gives a graph theoretic interpretation for the theorem \cite{BN_comb_mirror_sym} (in the special case of extended root polytopes) that the projection of a Gorenstein polytope along a special simplex yields a reflexive polytope with the same $h^*$-polynomial.
+More precisely, we find that any minimal directed join of a Gorenstein digraph gives rise to a special simplex and the projection along it is equivalent to contracting the edges of the dijoin; with that, $D$ becomes strongly connected and thus $\tcQ_D$ reflexive, while the $h^*$-polynomial does not change.

-The structure of the paper: Section \ref{sec:prelim} contains some definitions and fundamental results about the extended root polytope.
+The structure of the paper is as follows: Section \ref{sec:prelim} contains some definitions and fundamental results about the extended root polytope.
 In Section \ref{sec:h-vector_formula}, we give a formula for $h^*_D$ in terms of certain activities.
 In Section \ref{sec:cycle_signa_and_triang}, we recall the basics of acyclic circuit signatures, and explain how extended root polytopes can be dissected using these signatures.
-Section \ref{sec:proof} puts together these ingredients and proves Theorem \ref{thm:h_of_contraction}.
-Finally, in Section \ref{sec:equality}, we characterize the cases of equality.
+Section \ref{sec:proof} puts together these ingredients and proves Theorem \ref{thm:h_of_contraction}, as well as the multiplicativity of the interior polynomial over disjoint unions.
+In Section \ref{sec:equality}, we characterize the cases of equality and mention some classes of examples when it holds.
+Section \ref{sec:gorenstein} discusses digraphs with the Gorenstein property.

-\textbf{Acknowledgements} TK was supported by the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research C no.\ 23K03108.
-LT was supported by the National Research, Development and Innovation Office of Hungary -- NKFIH, grant no.\ 132488, by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences, and by the ÚNKP-23-5 New National Excellence Program of the Ministry for Innovation and Technology, Hungary.
-This work was also partially supported by the Counting in Sparse Graphs Lendület Research Group of the Alfr\'ed Rényi Institute of Mathematics.